claradaia/gas_prices_and_social_welfare/README.md

 ## Setting up the paths

 Edit the `Dropbox.ado` file and replace the path with the repository path.
-Copy this file into the .ado source you use for Stata ("C:/Users/<your user>/ado/plus/" should work).
+Copy this file into the .ado source you use for Stata ("C:/Users/\<your user\>/ado/plus/" should work).

 ## Running

-Run the `convert_datasets_to_dta.R` file.
+Run the `aaaMUN/SUPERVISION/2022/Clara/convert_datasets_to_dta.R` script.
 I used RStudio.
 This should generate .dta files inside the `aaaMUN/SUPERVISION/2022/Clara/Data/Dados_20210304` directory.

 Type
 ```